 The amount of money that funnels each year just through government programs focused on basic needs is staggering.

-That’s the notion behind what’s known as the Universal Basic Income (UBI).
-It has caught my attention because of a number of local experiments with the concept that are taking place as I write this blog post.
+That’s the notion behind whats known as Universal Basic Income (UBI).
+It has caught my attention because of several local experiments with the concept that are taking place as I write this blog post.
 I’ll tell you about those in a moment; first:

-The UBI idea is hardly new; in fact, it’s been around for decades and is increasingly part of the discourse about fighting poverty.
-In fact, one of the more than 20 announced candidates for the Democratic presidential nomination—entrepreneur Andrew Yang, admittedly a very long shot—has made it the main issue on which he’s running.
+The UBI idea is hardly new; in fact, its been around for decades and is increasingly part of the discourse about fighting poverty.
+One of the more than 20 announced candidates for the Democratic presidential nomination entrepreneur Andrew Yang, admittedly a very long shot has made it the main issue on which he’s running.
 (This, by the way, is in no way an endorsement of his candidacy.)

 I see UBI as a potentially transformative approach precisely because of how it could help people get on and stay on a lifelong pathway to success.